Yates101/Bookmark-Manager/README.md

 method: all
 attributes: name, URL

-##Add new bookmarks:
+## Add new bookmarks:

 **User story:**
 As a user
 So I may update my bookmarks
 I would like to be able to add bookmarks

-Delete bookmarks
+## Delete bookmarks
+As a user
+So I may remove unwanted bookmarks
+I would like to be able to delete bookmarks

 Update bookmarks
 Comment on bookmarks
 Tag bookmarks into categories